 Aerobic or cardiorespiratory capacity, strength, flexibility, and balance are the four pillars of physical fitness.
 Many of us only think of the first two when we think of physical fitness.
 Good physical fitness throughout one’s lifespan also includes balance and flexibility as these help to prevent injuries and falls.
 Regular exercise has many benefits and improves one’s overall health and reduces the risk of many chronic health problems such as heart disease, high blood pressure, overweight, and Type 2 diabetes.

 We live in a sedentary society with electronic entertainment and modern conveniences that make it easy to sit on the couch for hours at a time.
 While we stay at home during this pandemic, many of us have started walking outside.
-Isn’t it fun to hear the birds and to see trees budding and plants pushing up from the ground?
+Isn’t it fun to hear the birds singing, see the trees budding and watch the plants pushing up from the ground?
 Do you remember playing outside for hours when you were a child?
 This is our chance to swap commuting in the car for walking in our neighborhood!

 Strength training is important as we age to preserve muscle mass and strength.
 It doesn’t require a gym or weights.
 Using one’s body weight as resistance builds strength.
 Think of ab crunches, planks, and pushups.
 Resistance bands are great for strengthening the upper body and arms.
 It’s best to warm up with moderate aerobic activity before strength training to prevent injury.